Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

-Whether or not an efficient crosstalk-insensitive $\chi^\text{in}$ exists depends on the set of motional modes available and the particular pair of target ions being considered.
-Evenly spaced ion strings, which have advantages in string stability, cooling, optical control, and measurement~\cite{lin2009, johanning2016}, have sinusoidal modes that can be used to produce a variety of inter-qubit couplings for quantum simulation~\cite{kyprianidis2024}.
-The structure of these modes allows for crosstalk-insensitive gates to be run on all pairs of ions that do not include the two outermost ions.
-In the Supplemental Materials Section S1 we provide a proof that any such target gate described by $g^{(t_1,t_2)}$ has a large component that is linearly independent of all crosstalk interactions in $\mathcal{R}^{(t_1,t_2)}$~\cite{supplementary_info}.
-While there are no analytic expressions for the motional modes of ions in harmonic trapping potentials, we numerically find that target pairs of ions that are either nearest-neighbors or symmetric to each other across the center of the string (i.e. pairs of the form $(j,N+1-j)$) have target interaction mode-dependence vectors that are sufficiently independent of the crosstalk interaction vectors to allow for crosstalk-insensitive gates.
+Whether or not a crosstalk-insensitive coupling matrix exists therefore depends on the set of motional modes available and the particular pair of target ions being considered.
+We choose as an example the modes of ion strings with even ion spacing, which are commonly used in surface trap architectures and which have advantages in string stability, cooling, optical control, and measurement~\cite{lin2009, johanning2016}.
+Equispaced strings have modes that can be closely approximated by sinusoids \cite{kyprianidis2024, johanning2016}.
+These sinusoidal modes have been shown to be capable of producing a variety of inter-qubit couplings useful for quantum simulation~\cite{kyprianidis2024}.
+In SM1, we prove that for this set of modes $a_{t_1,t_2}>1/\sqrt{8}$ for all pairs of target ions that do not include the two outermost ions ~\cite{supplemental_material}.
+This implies that a crosstalk-insensitive coupling matrix can be implemented in a power-efficient manner for all such target pairs of ions.
+For any other set of motional modes, the capacity for the modes to produce crosstalk-insensitive gates can be evaluated using the target-crosstalk independence parameters in the same manner.